opensafely/vaccine-effectiveness-in-kids/README.md

 -   The [`project.yaml`](./project.yaml) defines run-order and dependencies for all the analysis scripts. **This file should *not* be edited directly**.
 To make changes to the yaml, edit and run the [`create-project.R`](./create-project.R) script instead.

 ## R scripts
+- metadata
     -   [`design.R`](analysis/design.R) defines some common design elements used throughout the study, such as follow-up dates, model outcomes, and covariates.
     -   [`dummydata.R`](analysis/dummydata/) contains the scripts used to generate dummy data.
 This is used instead of the usual dummy data specified in the study definition, because it is then possible to impose some more useful structure in the data, such as ensuring nobody has a first dose of both the Pfizer and another vaccine.
 If the study definition is updated, this script must also be updated to ensure variable names and types match.
+- extracting and matching
     -   [`process_treated.R`](analysis/treated/process_treated.R), [`process_controlfinal.R`](analysis/matching/process_controlfinal.R), [`process_controlactual.R`](analysis/matching/process_controlactual.R) and [`process_controlpotential.R`](analysis/matching/process_controlpotential.R) import the extracted database data (or dummy data), standardises some variables and derives some new ones.
--   [`match_seqtrialcox.R`](./analysis/match_seqtrialcox.R) runs the matching algorithm to pair boosted people with unboosted people.
+    -   [`match_potential.R`](./analysis/matching/match_potential.R) runs the matching algorithm to pair boosted people with unboosted people.
 It outputs a matched dataset (with unmatched boosts dropped) and other matching diagnostics.
-The script takes one argument:
-    -   `treatment`, either _pfizer_ or _moderna_, indicating the brand of the booster vaccine of interest.
--   [`merge_seqtrialcox.R`](./analysis/merge_seqtrialcox.R) merges in additional covariate information for each trial arm as at the recruitment date, and summarises Table 1 type cohort characteristics, stratified by treatment arm.
-The script also uses the `treatment` argument to pick up the matching data from the previous script.
--   [`combine_match`](./analysis/combine_match.R) collects summary information about the matching routine and puts them into one plot or table.
--   [`model_seqtrialcox.R`](./analysis/model_seqtrialcox.R) reports the event counts within each covariate level and runs the sequential trial analysis.
 The script takes three arguments:
+        -  `cohort`, either _under12_ or _over12_, indicating the age group of interest.
+        -  `vaxn`, (1,2) indicating the first or second vaccination.
+        - `matching_round`, (1,2,3,...) indicating the matching round
+    -   [`table1.R`](analysis/matching/table1.R) summarises Table 1 type cohort characteristics, stratified by study arm and reports on matching coverage and matching flowcharts.
-    -  `treatment`, as before
+- modelling
+    -   [`km.R`](analysis/model/km.R) outputs summary information, unadjusted Kaplan-Meier estimates, effect estimates, incidence rates, and marginalised cumulative incidence estimates for the Cox models.
+The script uses the `cohort`, `vaxn` arguments and two additonal arguments `outcome` and `subgroup` to pick up the correct models from the modelling script.
-    -   `outcome` to choose the outcome of interest, for example _postest_ or _covidadmitted_
+        - `outcome` to choose the outcome of interest, for example postest or covidadmitted
         - `subgroup` to choose which subgroup to run the analysis within.
-Choose _none_ for no subgroups (i.e., the main analysis).
-Choose _<variable>-<level>_ to select a specific category of a specific variable.
+Choose none for no subgroups (i.e., the main analysis).
+Choose - to select a specific category of a specific variable.
+    -   [`eventcounts.R`](analysis/model/eventcounts.R) reports the event counts within each covariate level.
--   [`report_seqtrialcox.R`](./analysis/report_seqtrialcox.R) outputs summary information, anadjusted Kaplan-Meier estimates, effect estimates, incidence rates, and marginalised cumulative incidence estimates for the Cox models from `model_seqtrialcox.R`.
-The script uses the `treatment`, `outcome`, and `subgroup` arguments to pick up the correct models from the modelling script.
+    -   [`combine.R`](analysis/model/combine.R) combines km estimates from different outcomes.
+The script uses the `cohort`, `outcome`, and `subgroup` arguments as above
--   [`combine_model`](./analysis/combine_model.R) collects effect estimates and incidence rates for each treatment and outcome combination, and puts them in one plot or table.
-Takes an argument `subgroup_variable` (e.g., _none_, _vax12_type_, etc) to combine levels from a given subgroup analysis.
--   [`maunscript_objects`](./analysis/manuscript_objects.R) collects files that are needed for the study manuscript and puts them in a single folder to make releasing files easier.
-There is also a small amount of processing.
+- covidtests
+    - [process_covidtests.R](analysis/covidtests/process_covidtests.R) reads in testing data (generates dummy data if not running on real data), processes testing data, performs sense checks and plots the distribution of the testing behaviour variables.
+The script uses the `cohort`, `vaxn` arguments
+    - [summarise_covidtests.R](analysis/covidtests/summarise_covidtests.R) calculates and plots the covid testing rate for both study arms.
+The script uses the `cohort`, `vaxn` arguments.
+- moving and releasing files
+    - [`release_objects.R`](analysis/release_objects.R) gathers level 4 files ("moderately sensitive") and places them in a single directory for easy review and release

 ## Manuscript
 Pre-print available on MedRxiv soon.